Table of contents

 Discover Australian finger limes!
 This unique citrus fruit offers an exotic flavour unlike anything else found in indigenous foods.

-The Australian finger lime Citrus australasica is in demand by top restaurants around the world.
+Also known as Citrus australasica, the fruit of this tree is in demand by top restaurants around the world.

 Plant breeders have used non-GM methods to produce new varieties.
 These novel fruit types produce a fruit that is a good size, with consistent yields to help grow the native food industry, and offer consumers with an exclusive food experience.